 Hemp seeds or hemp hearts are the seeds from the hemp plant and show a very high nutritional profile.
 They are high in protein but also in healthy fats and minerals.
-The best way to enjoy them is for breakfast mixed with your favorite vegan cereals or into plain dairy-free yogurt.
+The best way to enjoy them is for breakfast mixed with your favorite vegan cereals or plain dairy-free yogurt.
 You can also add 1 tablespoon of hemp seeds in smoothies or shakes.

 Amaranth (9.3g per cup – cooked)

-Amaranth seeds are a superfood that not only contains a good amount of protein but also many vitamins and minerals.
-Plus it adds a delicious taste dry or puffed!
+Amaranth seeds are a superfood that contains not only a good amount of protein but also many vitamins and minerals.
+Plus, it adds a delicious taste, dry or puffed!